tlbdk/tlbdk.github.io/pages/management/management.md

     * Could this meeting have been a email instead?
 * Ensure nobody holds back innovation or gets stuck either in ways of working or in a technology stack
 * Ensure people are always learning and feel challenged
-* Ensure people are qualified and that proper vetting or skillet has been done before hiring
+* Ensure people are qualified and that proper vetting has been done before hiring
 * Fire people who actively work against the culture, can't take responsibility or are not qualified to do their job
-* Resist stupid decisions from their management, fx. outsourcing, corporate standardization on bad tools, etc.
+* Resist stupid decisions from their management, fx. outsourcing, corporate standardization on bad tools, estimates that nobody uses etc.

 ## Things to strive for